SPECIAL SESSION #9

 - Printed sensors integrated on wearable and IoT.

 Michela Borghetti received the M.S. in Electronics Engineering and the Ph.D in Technology for Health from the University of Brescia (Italy) in 2012 and 2016 respectively.
 From 2016 to 2017, she was temporary research fellow with the Department of Information Engineering, University of Brescia.
 Currently she is Research Fellow with the same department.
 Her research activity includes the design, the fabrication and the characterization of sensors for biosignals and healthcare using low-cost technologies.
 Furthermore, she is developing smart devices and smart objects for industrial applications.

-Bruno Andò, is Associate Professor in Measurement Science at the Department of Electric, Electronic and Information Engineering of the University of Catania.
+Bruno Andò is Full Professor in Measurement Science at the Department of Electric, Electronic and Information Engineering of the University of Catania.
 He received the M.S. in Electronic Engineering and the Ph.D. in Electrical Engineering in 1994 and 1999, respectively.

 His research activity focuses on technologies for the rapid prototyping of sensors, smart sensing systems for Assistive Technology, smart materials for sensors, multi-sensor architectures and sensor networks, non linear energy harvesting, advanced signal processing.
 Since 2013 he is a Senior Member of IEEE.